 Conclusion

-Let us recapitulate.
-The lurkers Twitch streamers have are passive viewers who have a stream open but don’t participate in chat.
-They are there as your viewers.
+Let us recap.
+The lurkers on Twitch are passive viewers who have a stream open but do not participate in the chat.
+They are present as your viewers.

-Some of them use the !lurk command to say that they will be there silently.
-If you want to make them more active, welcome them when they come, create polls, and keep providing interesting and high-quality content.
+Some of them use the !lurk command to indicate that they will be present but silent.
+To encourage more engagement, welcome them when they arrive, create polls, and continue to provide interesting, high-quality content.